 What are the colors of Mardi Gras?

-Since 1872, three colors dominate Carnival season, green, purple and gold.
+Since 1872, three colors have dominated the Carnival season: green, purple and gold.
 Green is for faith, purple signifies justice, and gold represents power.
 These colors were initiated by New Orleans Carnival King Rex.
-Read more below about Kings, Queens and Krewes.
+Read more about Kings, Queens and Krewes below.

 Green, purple and gold signify the colors of Mardi Gras.
 Photo: Wendy Nordvik-Carr©